Vets-Who-Code/vets-who-code-app/README.md

 ```
 1. Validate you ran yarn develop -c
 2. Check that your keys are correct
-3. If you still are facing issues reach out in the #product channel in slack
+3. If you still are facing issues reach out to the #product channel in slack
 ```

 </details>